Welcome to My Frequently Asked Questions page.

 How do we write our Wedding Vows?

 I think many couples feel that writing their personal vows may be a daunting and difficult task.
 But in fact, once written, couples are elated to share their creative, amusing and touching thoughts with their soon to be Husband or Wife.
-I always provide my couples, with numerous examples that they can cut and paste from, adding their own flair and personality to.
+I always provide my couples, with numerous examples from my extensive resources that they can cut and paste from, adding their own flair and personality to.

 How do I change my last name once I'm married?